Xilinx/Vitis_Libraries/vision/docs/src/api-reference.rst

 =====

 | The ``remap`` function takes pixels from one place in the image and
   relocates them to another position in another image.
-Two types of interpolation methods are used here for mapping the image from source to destination image.
+Three types of interpolation methods are used here for mapping the image from source to destination image.
 | |image146|